-4. Based on a belief that improving audit environment and smooth collection of in-house information through attending important internal meetings, as well as close coordination with an internal audit departments, etc. and daily oversight on the internal control system are necessary to ensure the effectiveness of the activities of the Audit & Supervisory Committee, the Company has appointed Mr. Taro Shigemoto as a Full-Time Audit & Supervisory Committee Member.
+- 5. Based on a belief that improving audit environment and smooth collection of in-house information through attending important internal meetings, as well as close coordination with an internal audit departments, etc. and daily oversight on the internal control system are necessary to ensure the effectiveness of the activities of the Audit & Supervisory Committee, the Company has appointed Mr. Masayuki Kawana as a Full-Time Audit & Supervisory Committee Member. - 6.
+There are no special interests between the Company and the entities where each Outside Director holds significant concurrent positions.